cybersoel/RecoveringJPG/README.md

          - Create a slideshow: We can create a quick slideshow using the built-in Photos app, including our target JPG.
          - Perform file operations: Rename, move, or change attributes of JPG file.
 These operations might cause parts of the file to be cached in RAM.
      - However, in this lab, I recommend simply opening the JPG file before dumping the RAM.
- - Hex Editor (You can use something like HxD Hex editor or just use FTK Imager as it as built-in hex editing tool)
+ - Hex Editor (You can use something like HxD Hex editor or just use FTK Imager as it has a built-in hex editing tool)

 <br />